adc/ctf-midnightsun2022quals-writeups/learn2pipe/README.md

 # learn2pipe

-This is a reference to remind people how to use a terminal
+This is a reference for how to programatically use a pty

 ## flag.c